-C2 For the purposes of the transition requirements in paragraphs C3-C8A: (a) the date of initial application is the start of the reporting period in which an entity first applies this Standard; and (b) a completed contract is a contract for which the entity has transferred all of the goods or services identified in accordance with IAS 11 Construction Contracts , IAS 18 Revenue and related Interpretations.
-C3 An entity shall apply this Standard using one of the following two methods: (a) retrospectively to each prior reporting period presented in accordance with IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors, subject to the expedients in paragraph C5; or (b) retrospectively with the cumulative effect of initially applying this Standard recognised at the date of initial application in accordance with paragraphs C7-C8.
-C4 Notwithstanding the requirements of paragraph 28 of IAS 8, when this Standard is first applied, an entity need only present the quantitative information required by paragraph 28(f) of IAS 8 for the annual period immediately preceding the first annual period for which this Standard is applied (the 'immediately preceding period') and only if the entity applies this Standard retrospectively in accordance with paragraph C3(a).
+- C2 For the purposes of the transition requirements in paragraphs C3-C8A: - (a) the date of initial application is the start of the reporting period in which an entity first applies this Standard; and - (b) a completed contract is a contract for which the entity has transferred all of the goods or services identified in accordance with Ind AS 11, Construction Contracts and Ind AS 18, Revenue. - C3 An entity shall apply this Standard using one of the following two methods: - (a) retrospectively to each prior reporting period presented in accordance with Ind AS 8, Accounting Policies, Changes in Accounting Estimates and Errors, subject to the expedients in paragraph C5; or - (b) retrospectively with the cumulative effect of initially applying this Standard recognised at the date of initial application in accordance with paragraphs C7-C8. - C4 Notwithstanding the requirements of paragraph 28 of Ind AS 8, when this Standard is first applied, an entity need only present the quantitative information required by paragraph 28(f) of Ind AS 8 for the accounting period immediately preceding the first annual period for which this Standard is applied (the 'immediately preceding period') and only if the entity applies this Standard retrospectively in accordance with paragraph C3(a).
 An entity may also present this information for the current period or for earlier comparative periods, but is not required to do so.